leandroph/AlgoritmoGeneticoTransporteCarga/README.md

 #1º semestre/2018

-#UNIJUÍ - Universidade Regional do Noroeste do Estado do Rio Grande do Sul
+#UNIJUÍ - Universidade Regional do Noroeste do Estado do Rio Grande do Sul - RS